 Most Coveted Aim

 The Japanese government estimates that Aum Shinrikyō’s total assets grew from 4,3 million US dollars at the time it was recognized as a religious body, to 1 billion US dollars in 1995.
-Moreover, the recognition provided ‘de facto immunity from official oversight and prosecution,’ since Japanese authorities are not allowed to investigate its religious activities or doctrine—not even “for profit” activities.
-42
+Moreover, the recognition provided ‘de facto immunity from official oversight and prosecution,’ since Japanese authorities were not allowed to investigate its religious activities or doctrine—not even “for profit” activities.45

 ‘My Wish and Prayer’